Aliases for ATP6V1C2 Gene

 This gene encodes a component of vacuolar ATPase (V-ATPase), a multisubunit enzyme that mediates acidification of eukaryotic intracellular organelles.
 V-ATPase dependent organelle acidification is necessary for such intracellular processes as protein sorting, zymogen activation, receptor-mediated endocytosis, and synaptic vesicle proton gradient generation.
 V-ATPase is composed of a cytosolic V1 domain and a transmembrane V0 domain.
 The V1 domain consists of three A,three B, and two G subunits, as well as a C, D, E, F, and H subunit.
 The V1 domain contains the ATP catalytic site.
 This gene encodes alternate transcriptional splice variants, encoding different V1 domain C subunit isoforms. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ATP6V1C2 Gene

 ATP6V1C2 (ATPase H+ Transporting V1 Subunit C2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include protein dimerization activity and hydrogen-exporting ATPase activity, phosphorylative mechanism.
+Diseases associated with ATP6V1C2 include Renal Tubular Acidosis and Deafness, Autosomal Recessive 47.
+Among its related pathways are Insulin receptor recycling and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include protein dimerization activity and proton-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V1C1.